indeedeng-alpha/imhotep-docs/docs/tsv/index.md

 runs the TsvConverter Java class.
 This utility scans a given directory location (which can be local, S3, or HDFS) for new TSV uploads and attempts to convert them.

+The output of the converter are Flamdex shards.
+Flamdex is the optimized inverted index format included with Imhotep.
+Jeff Plaisance spoke about Flamdex and its vectorized varint decoding scheme in his [IndeedEng talk](http://engineering.indeedblog.com/talks/imhotep-large-scale-analytics-machine-learning-indeed/) on Imhotep.

 If you wish to do manual conversion of a TSV, you can use the same utility and a temporary directory structure.
 Here's how.